-Back to our farm, we’ve got a XOR gate, which is just like an OR gate, except that if both of our inputs are present, then the gate will remain closed.
-You can think of a XOR gate as being a kind of either/or situation.
+Back to our farm, we have an XOR gate, which is just like an OR gate, except that if both of our inputs are present, then the gate will remain closed.
+You can think of an XOR gate as being a kind of either/or situation.
 For example:

 - If we have EITHER a chicken OR a rooster at our gate, then we will open the gate.

 - If we have no chicken or rooster at our gate, then we will keep the gate closed.